Cardinals vs. Angels Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt and others are available when the Los Angeles Angels visit the St. Louis Cardinals at Busch Stadium on Wednesday at 7:45 PM ET.
+Oddsmakers have set player props for Paul Goldschmidt, Shohei Ohtani and others when the St. Louis Cardinals host the Los Angeles Angels at Busch Stadium on Thursday at 1:15 PM ET.

 Bet on this matchup or its props with DraftKings!